 Looking to take it easy during AESOP?
 Chillin’ trips might be just for you!
 Each trip is based out of a car-accessible campsite and trips generally pass the time going to the beach, exploring sites around Maine and New Hampshire, and roaming around the hills for some scenic day hikes.

 If you’d rather kick off those muddy hiking boots and glide through the wilderness by canoe, you have come to the right place!
 Canoe trips spend all of their time on the water, paddling down rivers and lakes by day and camping on islands and riverbanks by night.

 Community service trips offer a unique and hands-on way to get involved with the local community.
 Explore the various service opportunities available in the area through the Lewiston/Auburn Service trip, or help build a house with Habitat for Humanity!

 Sometimes our trips just refuse to fit into categories.
-From Surfing and Sailing to Biking and Rock Climbing, these trips will send you on a wild ride, with awesome leaders, and great friends.
+From Surfing and Sailing to Biking and Rock Climbing, to getting to know the local Nezinscot Farm on our farm trip, these trips will send you on a wild ride, with awesome leaders, and great friends.

 A note about trip levels and difficulty

 The following is meant to provide an explanation of how we rate each trip.
 While we feel as though it is important to rate each trip based on it’s intensity, we would like to stress that you should not take thee ratings too seriously.
 Rather, consider your own comfort level when reading through the trip descriptions themselves.
 The primary reason we rate trips at all is because we recognize that people might prefer a different type of experience, so please consider these ratings as a more of a guideline when you are making your decisions.